nordlow/compiler-benchmark/README.md

 The performance of both GCC and Clang gets significanly worse with each new release (currently 8, 9, 10 in the table below).

-The generic C++ and D versions compiles about 1.5 to 2 times slower whereas the generic Rust version interestingly is processed 2-3 times faster than the non-generic version.
+The generic C++ and D (`dmd`) versions compiles about 1.5 to 2 times slower whereas the generic Rust version interestingly is processed 2-3 times faster than the non-generic version.

 ## Sample run output